icgc-argo-workflows/metadata-for-benchmarking-datasets/reference-files-singularity-images-example-jobs/README.md

 | quay.io-icgc-argo-seq-data-to-lane-bam-seq-data-to-lane-bam.0.3.3.0.img  | 459984896   |      91dc04f38f76fcb0b5d74c1e6437c872 |
 | ubuntu-18.04.img     |     25853952     |     3e36f8d4e9c85803d56ef1cabc691f82 |

-If you plan to run Sanger using Singularity, these image files need to be downloaded and transferred to a path where is accessible to all compute nodes running Nextflow tasks.
+If you plan to run the workflow using Singularity, these image files need to be downloaded and transferred to a path where is accessible to all compute nodes running Nextflow tasks.
 You would also need to set the *singularity.cacheDir* to this path in the *nextflow.config* file.